tomkivlin/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

 specification.
 This specification is defined in the ``meta/argument_specs.yml`` file (or with the ``.yaml`` file extension).
 When this argument specification is defined, a new task is inserted at the beginning of role execution that will validate the parameters supplied for the role against the specification.
 If the parameters fail validation, the role will fail execution.
+This new, inserted, task is tagged with the `always` tag, so if the role is statically imported this task will run unless `--skip-tags` is used.

 .. note::